Oil of Every Pearl's Un-Insides Non-Stop Remix Album

-Oil of Every Pearl's Un-Insides Non-Stop Remix Album (stylised in all caps) is the only remix album by the British musician Sophie, released on 29 July 2019 through MSMSMSM, Future Classic, and Transgressive.
+Oil of Every Pearl's Un-Insides Non-Stop Remix Album (stylised in all caps) is the only remix album by the British music producer Sophie, released on 29 July 2019 through MSMSMSM, Future Classic, and Transgressive.
 A double-album, it features new songs and remixes from her debut studio album, Oil of Every Pearl's Un-Insides (2018).
 The album was first announced as a limited edition release with clutch bags.
 Oil of Every Pearl's Un-Insides Non-Stop Remix Album was positively received, with a Clash writer saying that it set a high bar for remix albums.
 It received a nomination at the AIM Independent Music Awards.

 Background and release

 In a Grammy Awards red carpet interview on 10 February 2019, Sophie revealed that a remix album for Oil of Every Pearl's Un-Insides was in development.
 Oil of Every Pearl's Un-Insides Non-Stop Remix Album was officially announced on 17 July 2019, and was available on compact disc exclusively with the purchase of one of 100 limited-edition clutch bags designed in collaboration with Mawi and Ciaran Moore.
 Available in red or black, the bags feature an image of Sophie from the album's artwork.
 The clutch bag had first been shown at the Grammy Awards red carpet interview.
 Matt Moen of Paper said that this was "the most Sophie-like way" the album could have been announced, noting that Sophie's 2015 compilation Product came with a "silicon product".

 Oil of Every Pearl's Un-Insides Non-Stop Remix Album was released on YouTube on 29 July 2019.
 In the video's description, Sophie wrote: "This is an album for myself, my friends, and all of the sweet people that have supported me and inspired me, I love you.
 Let's celebrate."
 It was released on streaming platforms on 6 September 2019.
 On 25 November 2024, it was released on vinyl.